Programs/ Primary/ Primary 6 / PSLE Science

 Calibrated to the class

 Pacing, examples and topic emphasis are tuned to the P6 cohort in front of us.
-Every class arrives with a different mix of strengths, gaps and pace — so each session pulls its weight rather than running from a fixed script.
+Every class arrives with a different mix of strengths, gaps and pace — so each session is planned around what the class needs rather than a fixed script.

 07